 Chorkies are small dogs and don’t need a lot of food throughout the day.
 It’s recommended to feed them 3-4 times a day at around 100 calories of food each time.
 Watch how much they eat because small dogs are more likely to be obese, which will cause them heart problems.

 400 calories per day is optimal for a Chorkie but, always go to your vet so that they can accurately determine the amount you’ll need.
 They aren’t expensive to feed, and will probably go through a large bag of dog food in 1-2 months.
+Pick a food that’s made specifically for small breeds like the chihuahua.

 As Family Pets